skial/resolve/README.md

 ### ⚠ `be.resolve.macros.Resolver`

-> Take a look at the source of `be.types.ResolveFunctions` for getting started.
+> Take a look at the source of `be.types.ResolveFunctions` on how to get started.

 ```haxe
 class Resolver {